Airhead model differences over the years (with a wee bit of information on prior models)

 with an original 1981 clutch being worked on, should update to the later

 clutch article on this

-Note that pre-1981 and 1981+ transmissions are different on input shaft lengths, so take this into account if substituting transmissions.
-Shafts can be changed at $$$ cost, of course; as can clutch parts, to provide even more interchangeability.
+Note that pre-1981 and 1981+ transmissions have different input shaft lengths, so take this into account if substituting transmissions.
+Shafts can be changed at $$$ cost (or shortened easily), of course; as can clutch parts, to provide even more interchangeability.
 Another problem to be considered is that Paralever bikes have different transmission mountings.

 In 1983-84 (1982 in Europe) an R80ST model was produced with a single

 sided rear end called a Monolever.
 There was a G/S model

 which was similar, with a bash pan and larger 21" front wheel, meant for on/off road, produced from 1980, continued to 1988,